 To help the doctor make an accurate diagnosis and plan for your treatment, it would be helpful to know the details of your injury and when it occurred.
 Depending on what you are coming in for, it would help if you wore or brought comfortable clothes to change into.

 Do I need x-rays done before I attend my first visit?

 X-rays are not necessary to be taken before your visit, but if you recently have had some done of the area you are coming in for treatment, you can bring the report in.
 Should the doctor feel you need x-rays, he will send you to your general practitioner to request them.

 How many visits will it take before I get better?

 It is never easy to pinpoint how long or how many visits it will take before you are recovered, as every body type is different and heals differently.
 The doctor will recommend a treatment plan as to what he thinks would be appropriate, usually followed by a reassessment after a certain number of visits to see how you are progressing.
 Your recovery will also depend on you following any self care instruction given to you and on any other activities you do while recovering.

-How do you handle ICBC, WSBC, MSP, Blue Cross claims?
+How do you handle ICBC, WSBC, MSP or Extended Insurance claims?

 Please see our Insurance page for details.

 It is not necessary to get a referral to see a chiropractor, as they are primary care practitioners.